OV00VO/p3battleships/README.md

 * **In-Game Tutorials** - Provides tutorials or hints to guide new players in understanding rules and strategies.
 * **Cross-Platform Expansion** - Expands the game to other platforms, including mobile devices or online gaming platforms.
 * **Manual Battleship Placement** - Allows players to manually place Battleships on the gameboard.

+# Data Model - Board Class

+When creating a game such as this Battleship game, the Board class serves as the cornerstone, shaping the game's structure and data flow.
+This class, instantiated for both players and the computer, orchestrates crucial aspects of gameplay.
+The Board class provides a robust, organized, and scalable framework for managing player actions, ship positions, and game progression.

+## Core Features
+* Board Size and Configuration - Manages grid size and ship placement for a customizable gaming experience.
+* Guess Tracking - Records player guesses, crucial for hit and miss determination.
+* Player and Board Identification - Identifies player and computer boards, ensuring a personalized gaming environment.
+* Gameplay Facilitation Methods - Includes `print_board` for visual representation and `add_ships` for strategic ship placement.

+## Advantages of the Board Class
+* Modularity and Extensibility - Facilitates easy feature additions without disrupting core logic.
+* Readability and Organization - Enhances code readability and organization by centralizing board-related operations.
+* Scalability and Customization - Adaptable to varied game complexities and user preferences.
+* Encapsulation of Game State - Maintains clean data management, minimizing conflicts and ensuring game integrity.

 # Testing

 ## Manual Testing Steps